5 Best Practices to Reinforce Security in Dynamics 365 & Power Apps

-This post share five best practices for reinforcing security in Dynamics 365 CRM and Power Apps.
+This article shares five recommendations for strengthening security in Dynamics 365 CRM and Power Apps.

 1. Review Role-Based Security Permissions

-We recommend following the principle of least privilege (PoLP) when it comes to user security.
-This states that users should only have access to the specific applications and data needed to do their job.
+We recommend adopting the principle of least privilege (PoLP) for user security.
+This states that people should only have access to the specific applications and data needed to do their job.

 Role-based security is essential for applying PoLP across teams and simplifying user management.

 Custom security roles are always recommended to ensure they reflect your organisation’s unique security policy.
-By using custom roles, you can avoid potential issues if subsequent Microsoft updates automatically apply any changes made to the standard security roles.
+By using custom roles, you can avoid potential issues if subsequent Microsoft updates automatically make changes to the standard security roles.

-We recommend regularly reviewing security roles at least annually to ensure they are correctly aligned with current business requirements.
+We recommend regularly reviewing security roles at least annually to ensure they are correctly aligned with your current business requirements.
 For instance, are all custom roles still needed?
 Do these permissions align with the PoLP?
-Did a specific privilege increase temporarily to allow certain access requirements that can now be reverted to the original settings?
+Did a specific privilege increase temporarily to allow certain access requirements that can now revert to the original setting?

 2. Check Export Options

-An integral part of a security role review should examine export permissions from Dynamics 365 or Power Apps.
+An integral part of a security role review should examine export permissions.

-While these permissions support data analysis and reporting, inadequate management could unintentionally turn them into conduits for data breaches.
+While these permissions support data analysis and reporting, inadequate management could turn them a source of data breaches.

-Remember, granting export permissions allows users to export data from any table or entity they can access, such as contacts and leads.
+Granting export permissions means that users can export data from any table or entity they can access, such as contacts and leads.

-For a strong security posture, scrutinise these permissions closely.
+For a strong security posture, scrutinise export permissions closely.
 Restrict them based on necessity and unique role requirements, ensuring only those who genuinely need them are granted access.

 3. Client Secrets Expiry Settings

 In Microsoft Entra (previously Azure Active Directory), credentials are used by confidential client applications that access a web API.
-Credentials enable Dynamics 365 and other apps to identify themselves to the authentication service upon receiving tokens at a web location.
+These credentials enable Dynamics 365 and other apps to identify themselves to the authentication service upon receiving tokens at a web location.

 What are client secrets?